Strategic Plan for Transition and Expansion

 The Indianapolis Metropolitan Planning Organization (MPO) plans and programs federal transportation funds for highways, transit, non-motorized transportation, and other means of moving people and goods in the Central Indiana region, which spans eight counties.

 Fourth Economy Consulting, in partnership with subcontractors Greenstreet, Ltd and Nelson\\Nygaard, was retained by the Indianapolis MPO to guide a strategic planning process designed to explore two key questions: first, what types of planning and programs does the Indianapolis region need to enhance/ maintain economic competitiveness, and second, what role should the Indianapolis MPO play in the future of the region?

 Our team led a planning process that included five key elements:

 The engagement process and resulting work product allowed the Indianapolis MPO to build a group of stakeholder advocates that recognized regional needs and supported the organization as a logical lead.
-The strategic plan recommendations, including the new organizational structure we suggested, received unanimous final approval in August 2018 and the implementation of the recommendations has recently begun
+The strategic plan recommendations, including the new organizational structure we suggested, received unanimous final approval in August 2018 implementation began.

 Economic Development Strategy